leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-2.md

 <kbd><img alt="Import Invoices" src="https://github.com/leanswift/leanswift.github.io/blob/dev/ecommerce/images/econnect-user-manual-ion-part2/import-invoices.png"></kbd>

 **From Date:**
 Date from which data has to be imported

 **To Date:**
 Date upto which data has to be imported

 **Number of actions:**
 Restricts the number of records returned from import

 **Query:**

-Any conditions can be mentioned here
+Any conditions can be mentioned here.
 Once import is done, the last imported date is displayed

 **Import History**
 This displays the history of imports done in the system.
 Clicking on this will navigate to a page that displays information on which module was imported and the corresponding conditions that were used.

 <kbd><img alt="Import History" src="https://github.com/leanswift/leanswift.github.io/blob/dev/ecommerce/images/econnect-user-manual-ion-part2/import-history.png"></kbd>